On the stability of stochastic jump kinetics: Stochastic stability

 Since the propensities are bounded for bounded arguments (Assumption~\ref{ass:prop0}), using the stopping time we find that the jump part is absolutely integrable and hence a local martingale $M_{\hat{t}}$.
-We estimate its quadratic variation,
+We estimate its quadratic variation under Assumption~\ref{ass:ass}~\eqref{it:bnd},